 Explaining Islam in Brief:

-Once I asked my students the following question: “If a non Muslim asks you to explain all about Islam in an hour, what you would do?”
+Once I asked: “If a non Muslim asks you to explain all about Islam in an hour, what you would do?” said Shaikh Tantawi [great Syrian Islamic scholar].
 This is how they responded: “That: would be impossible!
 He would have to study the principle of the Oneness of God, commentaries on the Holy Qur’an – and he’d have to learn how to recite from the Holy Qur’an, study the Hadith (sayings of Prophet Muhammad (peace be upon him), the system of Islamic law.
 He’d also need to delve into problems and issues which could take him fifty years’ I retorted by saying, “Glory be to God!
 What about the simple and uneducated Bedouin who came to our Prophet and learned all about Islam Just by staying in his company for a day – or even less?
 And didn’t those very same Bedouin then carry the message of Islam to the desert folk, and in turn become their teachers and guides?
 Don’t you remember how our Prophet explained our religion in three brief sentences?
 He spoke about Iman (faith) Islam (the religion) and Ihsun (Man’s realization of his relation to God).
 So why is it, then, that we can’t explain our religion in an hour in this day and’ age?”
 So what is Islam – and how does one become a Muslim?

 What is Islam?
 How to be a Muslim?